 Contrary to popular belief, there’s really no such thing as good debt.
 There’s only bad debt, and not-quite-so-bad debt.
 That's why it’s important to look at any debt you have—such as credit cards, car loans, mortgages, and student loans—and eliminate those with the least favorable terms.
 Credit cards are often a good place to start, since the interest rates they charge can range anywhere from 10%-24%.
 Plus, unlike the interest on home mortgages, the interest on credit cards is not tax deductible.

 Take advantage of tax-efficient tools.

 Better management of your financial strategies is one of the easiest and most effective ways to improve your financial health—as is taking advantage of tax-deferred growth.
-Fortunately, there are a host of tools out there that may be able to manage your tax burden while helping you prepare for upcoming milestone events.
+Fortunately, there are a host of tools out there that you can use to manage your tax burden and help you prepare for upcoming milestone events.
 For example, if you want to save for retirement, you can look into IRAs (traditional or Roth), 401(k)s, and tax-deferred annuities.
-For those interested in helping a loved one pay for college, 529 college savings plans can be an excellent option, or you may want to consider a whole life insurance policy since the cash value accumulates tax deferred and can be used, 100% tax free if loans and partial withdrawals3,4 are structured properly, during your lifetime.
+For those interested in helping a loved one pay for college, 529 college savings plans can be an excellent option, or you may want to consider a whole life insurance policy since the cash value accumulates tax deferred and can be used, 100% tax free if loans and partial withdrawals2,3 are structured properly, during your lifetime.

 If, after all this, you still think creating a financial strategy is scary—or if you would like more information about any of the topics covered—a New York Life agent will be happy to help.
 Just click here to find an agent near you.